NikitaKeith/WeatherBot/README.md

 to run the program, you need

-1 - create a file application.properties with path
+1 - create a file application.properties with path<br />
-src/main/resources/application.properties
+src/main/resources/application.properties<br />
+(the file was deleted for privacy reasons)<br />

 and add the following data